-You’ve probably heard of fast fashion, you’re definitely familiar with fast food – but have you ever considered fast furniture?
-The impact that fast furniture has on our environment is a problem worth discussing.
+You’ve probably heard of fast fashion, and you’re definitely familiar with fast food.
+But have you ever considered fast furniture?
+The impact fast furniture has on our environment is a problem worth discussing.

 It’s no secret that our current pattern of consumption (more, faster, cheaper) is unsustainable.
-In recent years, farm-to-table restaurants and fashionable second-hand stores have made shopping sustainably cool.
+In recent years, farm-to-table restaurants and both in-person and online thrift stores have made shopping sustainably cool.
 Why hasn’t this trend spread to furniture?
-Rental models like Oliver Space are showing how we can still have our dream space, without the waste.

 When moving into a new apartment or house, one of the most exciting things is the blank canvas you have to start creating your home.
 It’s also one of the most stressful.
-Many of us resort to the one-click wonders of Amazon, Wayfair, and IKEA to fill our spaces with what appear to be the cheapest, easiest options.
+Many of us resort to the one-click wonders of big box stores to fill our spaces with what appear to be the cheapest, easiest options.

 Fight the Waste

 Furniture is one of the fastest-growing landfill categories.
 In 2018, the Environmental Protection Agency (EPA) found furniture accounted for more than 12 million tons of municipal waste in the United States.
 F-waste, as it’s not so affectionately dubbed, constitutes the second largest portion of urban waste.

 You’ve most likely seen this for yourself when walking down city streets.
 Have you ever had to sidestep an abandoned sofa or disassembled bed frame?
 Sometimes furniture doesn’t even make it to landfills.
 Instead, it ends up as litter on the sidewalk.